 They are focused on the educational component to help applicants learn about the process through courses for people and coaching sessions.

 “Many people don’t even know what they need to know,” Moore said.
 “It all starts with education.”

-Serrano noted the issue they faced with offering free programing during COVID was they themselves had no way to continue to pay for the service they were providing.
+Serrano noted they offered free programming during COVID.
+But they had no way to continue to pay for the service they were providing.

 For those without deep pockets, they give out free advice on the process Tuesdays at 6 pm.